 What are you doing to engage your community in discussion about copyright, copyright literacy and information literacy?

 Copyright awareness could be as simple as discussing downloading music (legally!) with your children around the dinner table.
-Or sharing with a colleague a URL to an article about legally using trademarks.
-Or posting a message on your Facebook page about how others can obtain permission to use your photos or illustrations.
+Or sharing with a colleague a URL to an article about legally using logos.
+Or posting a message on your Facebook page about how others can obtain permission to use your photos, illustrations or videos.

 Whether we create or use materials protected by copyright, it’s easy to see how copyright (and the larger area of intellectual property) is an integral part of our daily lives.